Burnley: Origins

 Stone Age flint tools and weapons have been found on the moors around the town, as have numerous tumuli, stone circles, and some hill forts (see: Castercliff, which dates from around 600 BC).
-Modern-day Back Lane, Sump Hall Lane and Noggarth Road broadly follow the route of a classic ridgeway running east–west to the north of the town, suggesting that the area was populated during pre-history and probably controlled by the Brigantes.
+Modern-day Back Lane, Stump Hall Lane and Noggarth Road broadly follow the route of a classic ridgeway running east–west to the north of the town, suggesting that the area was populated during pre-history and probably controlled by the Brigantes.

 Limited coin finds indicate a Roman presence, but no evidence of a settlement has been found in the town.
 Gorple Road (running east from Worsthorne) appears to follow the route of a Roman road that may have crossed the present-day centre of town, on the way to the fort at Ribchester.
 It has been claimed that the nearby earthworks of Ring Stones Camp (53.793°N 2.174°W), Twist Castle (53.800°N 2.171°W) and Beadle Hill (53.803°N 2.169°W) are of Roman origin, but little supporting archaeological information has been published.

 Following the Roman period, the area became part of the kingdom of Rheged, and then the kingdom of Northumbria.
 Local place-names Padiham and Habergham show the influence of the Angles, suggesting that some had settled in the area by the early 7th century; sometime later the land became part of the hundred of Blackburnshire.